rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 {{% read_before_2 "This tutorial is part 1 of 3 in this series."
 "Part 2:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}

 Step-by-step is often the easiest way learn something new, so it's fortunate that learning GraphQL in JavaScript teaches both the client and the server-side of an application.
 Seeing both sides of the web transactions is useful, but the catch is you have to learn two environments.
-The step-by-step mentality can be difficult to apply here, so I encourage newcomers to start with a client-side application by consuming a third-party GraphQL API before the server side, which uses a GraphQL server.
+The step-by-step mentality can be difficult to apply here, so I encourage beginners to start with a client-side application by consuming a third-party GraphQL API before the server side, which uses a GraphQL server.

 {{% a_blank "GitHub" "https://github.com" %}} is one of the first major tech brands to adopt GraphQL.
 They even managed to {{% a_blank "release" "https://githubengineering.com/the-github-graphql-api" %}} a public GraphQL API {{% a_blank "(official documentation)" "https://developer.github.com/v4" %}}, which is quite popular among developers, because most are familiar enough with GitHub from using it for their own projects.

-In this chapter, I hope to cover everything you need to get started with GitHub's GraphQL API, and learning to use GraphQL in JavaScript from a client-side perspective.
+In this chapter, I hope to cover everything you need to get started with GitHub's GraphQL API, and learning to use GraphQL in JavaScript from a client-side perspective by consuming their API.
 You should gain understanding about GitHub's terminology, and how to consume account data using its GraphQL API.
-There are a few more applications we will implement with the GraphQL API, so it makes sense to invest time into this section to avoid any fundamental mistakes.
+There are a few applications we will implement with this GraphQL API from a client perspective, so it makes sense to invest time into this section to avoid any fundamental mistakes.
+Afterward, we will transition to the server-side by implementing our own GraphQL server.

 {{% chapter_header "Feeding the API with Data on GitHub" "github-api-data" %}}

 If you don't have an account on GitHub yet, follow [this guide](https://www.robinwieruch.de/git-essential-commands/) to sign up, follow a beginner's tour, and about a few essential commands for the terminal.
 This might come in handy if you decide to share projects with others on GitHub in the future.
 It is a good way to showcase a development portfolio to potential clients or hiring companies.

-If you have no clue about the workflow with Pull Requests and Issues when working with GitHub, checkout the {{% a_blank "official GitHub Learning Lab" "https://lab.github.com/" %}}.
-It should offer everything to get you up to speed.
-It's not only valuable for this book when you start to interact with the GitHub API, but also to learn Git and GitHub itself.

 For our interactions with GitHub's GraphQL API, you will use your own account with information to read/write from/to this data.
 Before that, complete your GitHub profile by providing additional information so you can recognize it later when it is read by the API.